 The new device is named after an Icelandic philosopher and a vagabond Solon Islandus, a humble person, who proclaimed himself Iceland’s greatest man.

 He was imprisoned at least three times by Danish colonial authorities for vagrancy but never gave up his way of life.

 While Mr. Solon Islandus was a poor guy and had nothing besides his view of himself, the new timekeeper, which bears his name, is targeted at those enjoying much higher standards of living.

 JS Watch Co. is a young brand, by any standards.

 The company was established only five years ago and they still have to outsource the better part of the production cycle to third parties located in Germany (cases) and Switzerland (movements.)

 This particular model, for example, features a 44 mm case made of surgical grade German stainless steel 316L and is powered by the Swiss ETA Valjoux 7750 Execution Top chronograph movement with custom decoration.

 As far as I understand, for around €70 you can even order your name engraved on the movement’s winding rotor.

-It also has the day of week display either in Icelandic or in English.
+It also has the day of the week display either in Icelandic or in English.
 While the latter is more common and easier to understand, the former adds a certain national flavor to the timepiece, making it even more unique.

 If the polished 44 mm x 14.5 mm stainless steel case doesn’t look too big for you, this gadget may be a good acquisition compared to more “conformist” brands from Switzerland that operate within the same price range.

 Photos: JS Watch Co.